 C-100: Employer Services

-State law requires that Local Workforce Development Boards (Boards) establish an employer services component as an integral part of the local workforce system.
-As part of the Texas workforce system, Boards must establish and maintain an effective working relationship with their local business community.
+The employer services component is an integral part of the local workforce system.
+As part of the Texas workforce system, TWC must establish and maintain an effective working relationship with their local business community.
 Employer services are a critical link between workforce services and employer needs.

-Each Boardmust establish a process that meets the needs of local businesses.
-Boards must direct employer services toward:
+TWC must establish a process that meets the needs of local businesses.
+TWC must direct employer services toward:

 promoting the use of the full range of Texas workforce system services and facilities;

-identifying the specific employment needs of individual employers, and providing the appropriate solutions available through the Texas workforce system
+identifying the specific employment needs of individual employers, and providing the appropriate solutions available through the Texas workforce system;

 providing recruitment and placement assistance;